 In Japanese, shiatsu means “finger pressure.”
-For shiatsu massage, the therapist uses varied, rhythmic pressure on certain precise points of the body.
+For Shiatsu, the therapist uses varied, rhythmic pressure on certain precise points of the body.
 These points are called acupressure points, and they are believed to be important for the flow of the body’s vital energy, called chi.
 Proponents say shiatsu massage can help relieve blockages at these acupressure points.

-A specialized massage type that gently assists the lymphatic system in maintaining the body’s fluid balance, blood circulation, and immune mechanisms.
+A specialized therapy type that gently assists the lymphatic system in maintaining the body’s fluid balance, blood circulation, and immune mechanisms.
 The system’s network of vessels and nodes contains lymph, a mixture of water, proteins, immune system components, waste products, and other remnants of cell metabolism.
 Lymph nodes, which filter out the debris, are found throughout the body, with especially large groups of them in the neck, armpits, and groin.
 These major collections of lymph nodes ensure that the lymph passes through as many nodes as possible before it returns to the circulatory system.

 Suction cups are used to pull blood to the surface of the skin by creating suction and negative pressure.
 This softens tight muscles, loosens adhesions, and lifts connective tissue.
 Used to relieve aching muscles, release joint stiffness, reduces inflammation, reduces musculoskeletal pain

 Typically incorporates the use of basalt river rocks heated in a professional stone heater.
-Stones are placed on specific points of the body with anatomy in mind and/or along energetic points.
-Stones may be held in the therapist’s hands while massaging.
+Stones are placed on specific points of the body with anatomy in mind and/or along with energetic points.
+Stones may be held in the therapist’s hands while working.
 Swedish massage techniques are used in conjunction with hot stone placement.

 Typically used in conjunction with Swedish massage techniques and adding essential oils (highly concentrated plant oils) to the oil used during the massage.
 Benefits are realized through the inhalation of these essential oil molecules or by absorbing them through your skin.

-Therapeutic Massage (Deep Tissue Massage):
+Therapeutic Massage (Deep Tissue):

 Trigger Point Massage: